 Most of the time, the approach to treating fibromyalgia involves medications and self-care with an emphasis on minimizing symptoms and improving your general health and well-being.
 There has not been a single effective treatment that works on the multiple physical and psychological issues that are typical of fibromyalgia.
 Instead, you typically need to take pain relievers and antidepressants and potentially go to physical therapy or psychological counseling.

 While more traditional methods may offer short-term relief from fibromyalgia symptoms, ketamine infusion therapy may be a more enduring option.
 Ketamine is a different kind of medication that other types of pain relievers.
 It works by interfering with the N-methyl-D-aspartate (NMDA) receptors in your brain and causes the central pain center of your brain to “reboot.”

 Ketamine infusion therapy also helps symptoms of depression and anxiety, so you can get relief from many of your fibromyalgia issues with just a few treatments.
 Dr. Roofian is a leader in the field of ketamine infusion therapy and customizes a treatment protocol that works for your specific condition.
 You receive the medication intravenously over the course of a few hours, and pain relief is often long-lasting, even beyond your last treatment session.

-To learn more about this cutting-edge, non-opioid pain medication for fibromyalgia, call the Ketamine Medical Institute office nearest you in Beverly Hills, Tarzana, or Chula Vista, California, or schedule a consultation online.
+To learn more about this cutting-edge, non-opioid pain medication for fibromyalgia, call the Ketamine Medical Institute office nearest you in Beverly Hills, Tarzana, California or schedule a consultation online.